ArduPilot/ardupilot_wiki/copter/source/docs/reference-frames-amovlab-p200.rst

 Connection and Setup
 --------------------

-- Mount the RC receiver to the frame and connect to the flight controller's "RC IN" port.
+- Mount the RC receiver to the frame and connect to the autopilot's "RC IN" port.
 Note that the white wire should be at the bottom

 Firmware used: Copter-4.0